ashishsamarth/Cloud/Azure/Important-Notes/Questions-&-Answers/Q&As.md

 https://azure.microsoft.com/en-us/overview/machine-learning-algorithms

 --------------------------------------------------------------------------------------------------------------------------
-Q: Your team is planning on making use of the Azure AI Language - Question and answer service.
+Q-068: Your team is planning on making use of the Azure AI Language - Question and answer service.
 They want to populate the knowledge base.
 Can they use the service to extract question-and-answer pairs from an Excel-based file?
 --------------------------------------------------------------------------------------------------------------------------
 a.
 Yes
 b.
 No

 Answer: a.
 Yes

 Overall explanation: Yes, you can populate the knowledge-base via this method For more information on the import and export process one can visit the below URL